jameswilson/ckeditor_image2/README.md

         $ drush make sites/all/modules/ckeditor_image2/ckeditor_image2.make --no-core

-5. Enable the CKeditor Image2 module.
+5. Enable the CKEditor Image2 module and ensure your Text formats and Wysiwyg profiles are configured appropriately.
+Enable the Image or Image2 plugin in the Wysiwyg profile settings.
+If Image plugin is enabled, Image2 will be substituted automatically.

-6. Add an image inside an editor (eg using the Media module button integration).
+6. Add an image inside an editor (e.g. using the Media module button integration).

-7. Save the node.
+7. Double click the image to see the Image2 Properties dialog popup, and select alignment options or enable the caption.

-8. Edit the node, double click the image to see the Image2 Properties dialog popup.
+8. Theme alignment classes, `figure` and `figcaption` elements to taste with CSS.

 Known Limitations